SuperSonicSpeeds/Register_of_Citizens/README.md

 -Find out if/when/how many times a requested character has been in the world before.

--Seperate Mage Books for characters and role-players alike.
+-Separate Mage Books for characters and role-players alike.